taniatsq/tp/docs/UserGuide.md

 * `PHONE NUMBER` must consist of 8 digits.
 * `STUDENT_ID` must begin with A, followed by 7 digits, and end with a capital letter.
 * There should not be any duplicate `EMAIL` or `PHONE_NUMBER`.
+* The newly added student will be automatically positioned alphabetically by name.
-* If there are existing attendance records allocated to the existing students, the newly added student will have default status of '2' (meaning Valid Reason) for these existing attendance records.
+* If there are existing attendance records allocated to the existing students, the newly added student will have a default status of '2' (meaning Valid Reason) for these existing attendance records.
 Please refer to the image below for illustration.
 ![add_new_student_with_attendance](images/add_new_student_with_attendance.PNG)

 Examples: